Coillte's Business Area Units (BAU's) and Forest Management Plans

 Change to Coillte’s operating structure

 Coillte’s operating structure of 13 Districts changed in late 2012, to 8 business area units(BAU).
 Resulting from this change, Coillte have now completed the reconfiguration of our District Strategic Plans (DSPs) 2011-2015 to reflect these 8 new business area units.
 However, there will be no changes to the forest management plan boundaries within these areas.
-Coillte are currently considering consultation submissions received from stakeholders and the public in general following a 5 week public consultation process on the reconfigured plans.
-This consultation process took place during late February, March 2013.
+Coillte have considered and responded to consultation submissions received from stakeholders and the public in general following a 5 week public consultation process on the reconfigured plans.
+In some cases we have incorporated changes to our plans as a result of these consultation submissions.
+This consultation process took place during late February, and March 2013.

 Other land use purposes

 In addition to our forestry activity, Coillte sells, leases or develops land, for other purposes, as part of its strategic approach to managing 7% of the land of Ireland.
 These activities represent a key part of Coillte's business and deliver benefit to individuals and communities at local and national levels.
 Most sales are made in response to local demand and typically comprise house sites, isolated dwelling houses, sections of recently acquired farms, small outlying forest properties and gravel pits.

 In addition, some of Coillte's properties are suitable for the development of telecommunications facilities, such as masts.
 Coillte also seeks to undertake property development projects, including community developments, tourism development, industrial development, and residential development.
 The consultation process appropriate to each of these projects is defined on a case by case basis in accordance with our consultation policy.